jack828/jackburgess.dev/_blogs/truenas-jails-access-via-mdns.md

 Now avahi knows to respond to mDNS queries with our jail’s hostname and what type of service it is running.

-To redirect traffic to the correct port, lets setup socat.
+To redirect traffic to the correct port, let’s setup socat.
 Like avahi, it already has some instances defined, so open its config file:

 ~~~
 root@jail:/ # nano /usr/local/etc/socat-instances.conf